pinqian77/pin-log/_posts/2022-1-12-timestamp-ordering-concurrency-control.md

 ---
 layout: post
-comments: true
 title: "Database System: Timestamp Ordering Concurrency Control"
 date: 2022-1-12 02:00:00
-tags: Database 15-445
+tags: 15-445
 ---

-> 上节课介绍了Two-Phase Locking Concurrency Control，这是一种用lock机制来实现的并发控制方法。这篇笔记主要记录Timestamp Ordering Concurrency Control，它完全基于timestamp实现，不用lock. 通过这节课可以明白：
->
-> - Timestamp是在何时分发，分发给谁，如何分发
+> The previous lesson introduced Two-Phase Locking Concurrency Control, a method of concurrency control implemented using the lock mechanism.
+This note focuses on Timestamp Ordering Concurrency Control, which is based entirely on timestamps and does not use locks.
+In this lesson, you can understand:
+> - When Timestamp is distributed, to whom and how it is distributed
-> - Timestamp Ordering Concurrency Control 是什么
+> - What Timestamp Ordering Concurrency Control is
-> - strict T/O 不同在哪里
+> - What is the difference between strict T/O
 > - Isolation Level
 <!--more-->